Laminitis Update 3-20-05 Pete Ramey

 Another key feature of the laminitic hoof is that when the laminae separate, the new wall growth at the toe is no longer forced to grow down the bone to meet the ground.
 As long as the diet continually destroys the attachment, the new wall growth is free to follow the path of least resistance.
 At the toe, it will thus grow straight out, perpendicular to the laminae.
 Since the growth at the toe is not moving downward like the heel growth, it gives the illusion that the toe walls are growing slower than the heels.
 In fact, if you cut a cadaver hoof down the middle that has the classic “fan-shaped” growth lines of founder, you can measure the curved horn tubules and see that the toe and the heel actually grew at the same rate, just not in the same direction.
 Occasionally you can find toe growth actually outrunning heel growth (visible in cross section) in hooves that appear from the outside to have no toe growth at all.
 The fan shaped growth lines, along with the “filled in” area between the coffin bone and a flared or rotated hoof capsule are definite signs that the original separation of the laminae occurred many months ago.
 It is frightening how few hoof professionals recognize this fact.
 In the rare case that a coffin bone rotation does happen suddenly, there will be nothing but air between the two halves of the separated laminae; you can see or probe all the way to the coronet from the bottom of the foot (between the wall and the bone), and again, this is not the way it usually happens in the real world.

 In most cases of “seedy toe” or white line disease, this process is well under way and only the epidermal half of the laminae are visible at ground level.
-The half produced from the dermis and the attachment site at the true sole are back with the coffin bone where it belongs and a true white line (involving both halves) doesn’t exist.
-Worrying about the fungal part of “white line disease” when the horse doesn’t even have a true white line to begin with, is obviously a prescription for “spinning your wheels”.
+The half produced from the dermis and the attachment site at the true sole are back with the coffin bone where they belong - a true white line (involving both halves) doesn’t exist.
+Worrying about the fungal part of “white line disease” when the horse doesn’t even have a true white line to begin with, is obviously a prescription for “spinning your wheels.”
 The fungal complications of a white line separation do sometimes need to be treated, but understand that fungi do not really bother healthy hooves.
 The true lesion will be present first to create a home for the opportunistic pathogens that then attack the hooves.

 So dealing with one horse with a 15 degree coffin bone rotation and another with a case of constant wall flaring is exactly the same.
-Generally speaking, the horse is growing well attached laminae from the top every second of every day.
+Generally speaking, the horse is growing well-attached laminae from the top every second of every day.
 From a trimming standpoint, we need to load the coffin bone naturally through a dense callused sole, and provide some relief to the stresses on the disconnected walls.
 This in turn relieves the mechanical tearing apart of the laminae, allowing them to grow in correctly.
 Read http://www.hoofrehab.com/BootArticle.htm and http://www.hoofrehab.com/GloveMod.html for important instructions on how to protect these hooves.

 As with humans, exercise will greatly enhance the effects of a healthier diet and also help make up for many shortcomings.
 The extra movement also increases hoof wall and sole growth; speeding up the healing process.
 The advancements in the hoof boot industry in the last year have been amazing.
-Hoof boots with thick foam insoles added, are very useful for providing enough comfort and protection for exercising the foundered horse while allowing excellent trim mechanics, and tape-on pads are a better choice when protection is needed during turnout.
-Stall rest is undesirable if a rehabilitative trim is well applied.
-If you set up proper mechanics with the coffin bone in a natural position (relative to the ground during impact; not just while standing) and relieve the damaged laminae from stress, every step will cause a bit of well connected new growth.
+Hoof boots with thick foam insoles added, are very useful for providing enough comfort and protection for exercising the foundered horse while allowing excellent trim mechanics.
+Stall rest is undesirable if a rehabilitative trim and boots/pads are well-applied.
+If you set up proper mechanics with the coffin bone in a natural position (relative to the ground during impact - not just while standing) and relieve the damaged laminae from stress, every step will cause a bit of well-connected new growth.
 That said, do not "force-walk" a lame horse.
-Offer the choice to move until you can get true comfort in the boot/pad system, or on firm, but yielding terrain.
-Then, and only then, begin a true exercise program; increasing work as the horse becomes more able.
+Offer the choice to move until you can get true comfort in the boot/pad system, or barefoot on firm, but yielding terrain.
+Then, and only then, begin a true exercise program - increasing work as the horse becomes more able.

 A bare, unprotected hoof that cannot function comfortably and properly in the terrain the horse normally lives and works in is no less “sick” than any other part of the body that is not capable of doing its intended job.
 When any other part of the body is not functioning correctly, we immediately try to fix it.
 When the hooves aren’t functioning correctly, tradition demands that we just try to cover them up.
 The problem is that it only works for a little while and actually brings the hooves farther out of normal function.
 This simple understanding is the heart and soul of founder cure and prevention.
-Given the recent major advancements in the hoof boot industry (Please read the how-to article "Boots and Pads" on www.hoofrehab.com ) and ever-increasing knowledge of proper barefoot trimming, fixed metal horse shoeing is no longer necessary for bridging the gap between living and riding terrain anyway.
+Given the recent major advancements in the hoof boot industry and ever-increasing knowledge of proper barefoot trimming, fixed metal horse shoeing is no longer necessary for bridging the gap between living and riding terrain anyway.
 It only serves as an unnecessary barrier between us and a true understanding of the current health and status of our horse’s hooves.